 - 1. Start your letter with "Dear Senator " or "Dear Congressperson ". - 2.
 Introduce yourself with your name, where you live, and that you are a RESULTS volunteer. - 3.
 Remind them that in 2021, the expanded Child Tax Credit with monthly payments helped cut child poverty by 46 percent- the largest one-year reduction in history. - 4.
 Tell them that the monthly CTC payments gave parents the freedom and flexibility to cover rent, food, and utilities when they needed it most monthly bill time. - 5.
-Explain that when the payments expired in December 2021, child poverty increased, parents couldn't work because they couldn't afford childcare, and global inflation made basic necessities more expensive. - 6.
-Tell them poverty robs children of their potential.
-The expanded Child Tax Credit proved we can end child poverty.
-We must take all steps necessary to make that happen. - 7.
+Explain that because the 2021 CTC has now expired, 19 million children are no longer eligible for the full CTC, many of them eligible for nothing. - 6.
+Yet, 17 million of these 19 million children come from families who are working.
+And of the remaining 2 million children, most are being raised by grandparents, people with disabilities, mothers in the first year after birth, or students. - 7.
+Far too many families are needlessly struggling to make ends meet.
+If the expanded CTC proved anything, it is that the CTC can provide meaningful financial relief to them while lifting millions of children out of poverty. - 8.
 Ask your members of Congress to prioritize tax policies for lower-income Americans.
-Will they urge congressional leaders to expand the Child Tax Credit to all low-income families with monthly payments in any tax bill this year? - 8.
+Will they urge congressional leaders to expand the Child Tax Credit to cover all low-income children with monthly payments in any tax legislation this year? - 9.
 Thank them for their time and tell them you look forward to their response to your request.